Tools Hub

 Limitations

-• Requires an accurate discount rate
+• Requires an accurate discount rate, which significantly impacts results

 • Less intuitive than percentage-based metrics like IRR